MdFarzan/Asyncronous-Logic-in-C/README.md

 Can be use anywhere without credit.

 Acknowledgments:
-Inspired by a number conversion app name CalcBin.
+Inspired by a number conversion android app named CalcBin.
-Special thanks to my college friend Mr. Harish Kumar and Gurmit Singh which helps to build logic.
+Special thanks to my college friend Mr. Harish Kumar and Gurmit Singh which helped to build logic.